-The Z130 is a Tabletop Dobsonian, which means it’s on a simple, sturdy, easy-to-use lazy-susan and rocker-arm which goes up, down, and all around, and you put it on a table to get it at a comfortable height.
+The Z130 is a tabletop Dobsonian, which means it’s on a simple, sturdy, easy-to-use lazy-susan and rocker-arm that goes up, down, and all around, and you put it on a table to get it at a comfortable height.

-Being a manual mount, you will have to aim it yourself.
+As it is a manual mount, you will have to aim it yourself.
 The best way to do this, for objects you can’t see with the unaided eye, is a “star hop” where you follow constellations, asterisms, and stars to find roughly where the object is, then narrow it down in the eyepiece.
-This is easy and fun when you get the hang of it, and the sturdiness of the mount really comes in handy–you wouldn’t be able to star hop nearly as effectively in the cheap EQ mounts which come with many beginner telescopes.
+This is easy and fun when you get the hang of it, and the sturdiness of the mount really comes in handy–you wouldn’t be able to star hop nearly as effectively in the cheap EQ mounts that come with many beginner telescopes.

 What do you put it on?

-One of the biggest problems with these tabledob mounts is the question of what to put it on.
-The cardboard box it came in could work in a pinch, but I find it’s just too wobbly, and only suitable for low powers.
+One of the biggest problems with these tabledob mounts is the question of what to put them on.
+The cardboard box it came in could work in a pinch, but I find it’s just too wobbly and only suitable for low power.

-When sitting down, the correct height for the surface you place the Z130 on is almost exactly at the same height as your seat, or maybe a little higher.
+When sitting down, the correct height for the surface you place the Z130 on is almost exactly the same height as your seat, or maybe a little higher.
 In a pinch, I was able to (just barely) get it stable on a metal folding chair.
 But then you’re limited to half the sky.
-A flat three-legged stool would work well.
-I have a short table which is the correct height, but it’s a nice piece of furniture that can’t be kept outside.
-So unfortunately that brings us to a problem with these scopes.
+A flat, three-legged stool would work well.
+I have a short table that is the correct height, but it’s a nice piece of furniture that can’t be kept outside.
+So, unfortunately, that brings us to a problem with these scopes.

-These telescopes are marketed as portable or Grab-N-Go telescopes, and that’s often not the case.
+These telescopes are marketed as portable or “Grab-N-Go” telescopes, but that’s often not the case.
 In order for it to be portable, you need a bulky, sturdy table to come with you, and it’s going to have to be collapsible.
 For a Grab-N-Go telescope, the table needs to already be outside and in the right location for viewing.
-(For some reason people like to put their tables under the shade of trees, instead of out under the open sky.)
+(For some reason, people like to put their tables under the shade of trees, instead of out under the open sky.)

-Some observers ditch these mounts to convert their tabledobs to a grab-n-go.
-At one point Vixen sold this telescope tube on their Vixen Porta mount, and that solution works fine, and it had better, given the price tag.
+Some observers ditch these mounts to convert their tabledobs to grab-n-go.
+At one point, Vixen sold this telescope tube on their Vixen Porta mount, and that solution worked fine, and it had better, given the price tag.

 The Z130 comes with a finder, two eyepieces, a screwdriver, and the aforementioned eyepiece tray.

 The Red Dot Finder is a good choice for an affordable telescope.
-At this price range, the alternative is a McDonald’s toy style optical finderscope, so the red dot finder is much appreciated.
-It projects a red dot at apparently infinite distance against the stars (that is, there’s no parallax as you move your head) so that when it is aligned it shows you where your telescope is pointed.
-At a wide field of view (say, with a 32mm Plossl) the telescope can work (just barely) as its own finder-scope, showing you a rich field full of the asterisms you need to star-hop to a target.
+At this price range, the alternative is a McDonald’s toy-style optical finderscope, so the red dot finder is much appreciated.
+It projects a red dot at an apparently infinite distance against the stars (that is, there’s no parallax as you move your head) so that when it is aligned, it shows you where your telescope is pointed.
+At a wide field of view (say, with a 32mm Plossl), the telescope can work (just barely) as its own finder-scope, showing you a rich field full of the asterisms you need to star-hop to a target.

 These magnifications are pretty low powers, but the 10mm is enough to show Saturn’s rings and lots of detail on the Moon.
 They’re enough to get you started right out of the box, but you’re going to want to upgrade them pretty soon.